B-Kiraly/Benndots-HGengine-ROMhack/README.md

 Rhyhorn: Is mostly intended to be a non-evolving Pokemon (I'm a bit of a Rhydon-Rhyperior, but they're still accessible by evolving Rhyhorn with a moon stone)

+Shellder: Now evolves via normal level up at 36.

+Magikarp: Now requires the use of a dragon scale in order to evolve. (at that evo method's new minimum requirement of level 20, or beyond).

 Trade Evolutions: Most have been converted to stone or held item evolutions.
 The ones that were previous held item trades are now more or less all held item trades.

 ### Special Evoluton Conditions Additional Level Requirement (Implemented, mostly!!)